The Qi Institute.com

 Perhaps what is more important is to ask What is not Meditation?
 Almost

-everything you have heard about Meditation is
+everything you have heard about Meditation is FALSE!
+It is not a means

-enlightenment, it is not a mystical experience, it is not new age, or
+to enlightenment, it is not a mystical experience, it is not new age, or

-psychological, nor is it Bio Feedback, or any number of other things that are
+psychological, nor is it Bio Feedback, or any number of other things that

-being circulated about it.
+are being circulated about it.

-Briefly meditation is a combination of relaxed deep abdominal breathing, in
+Briefly meditation is a combination of relaxed deep abdominal breathing,

-and only one thing or thought.
+thought and only one thing or thought.

 For instance, meditation could be counting the breaths in a set routine or

-formula, it could be focusing on a color, object or idea, could be circulating the
+formula, it could be focusing on a color, object or idea, could be

-Qi etc.....
-Meditation is not, sitting still and observing, or taking it all in, or
+circulating the Qi etc.....
+Meditation is not, sitting still and observing, or

-observing the thoughts and letting them go.....
+taking it all in, or observing the thoughts and letting them go.....

-Also, meditation especially contemplative meditation is an ancient system that
+Also, meditation especially contemplative meditation is an ancient

-subject in the Worlds first fully functioning University!
+was a primary subject in the Worlds first fully functioning University!

-Any book or workshop or session or tape that features meditation as a new
+Any book or workshop or session or tape that features meditation as a

-hogwash plain and simple.
-Meditation is
+and such is hogwash plain and simple.
+Meditation is ANCIENT and was

-forms of Qigong & Dao Yin, in fact one could say that Meditation is the Union
+one of the first forms of Qigong & Dao Yin, in fact one could say that

-with Tao!
+Meditation is the Union with Tao!

 How do I find out more?

 Click on the links for Classes & Workshops and attend one or several.
-Seek

-studying with a qualified Master.
+Teacher studying with a qualified Master.

 Qigong Benefits